-The Red trail, also known as a “Free Ride Trail”, has loads of big berms and table tops from start to finish.
-Rowan Sorrell has done a great job building this trail because if you’re not experienced enough to clear the table tops (yet!) you will still be able to roll over them.
+The Red trail, also known as a “Free Ride Trail”, has loads of big berms drops and table tops from start to finish.
+It’s the trail for experienced riders wanting to get some airtime.
 This trail is very unforgiving on a hardtail* bike.
 A full suspension or Downhill bike is much better suited for this trail.
 (All weather trail)

 Single track, with lots of off-camber roots sections and drops.
 A full suspension Downhill bike is the best suited for this trail.

 Single track, with lots of off-camber roots sections, rock gardens and drops with roll-arounds.
 It’s fast and flowing and is still regarded as one of the favourite tracks here.
 A full suspension Downhill bike is the best suited for this trail.